Navi Mumbai: NMMT conductors assault student for Rs 2 change

-Bus utility staffers allegedly pursued engineering student at Kharghar bus station and beat him up after an argument over loose change
+Bus utility staffers allegedly pursued Rohit Shinde, a 20-year-old engineering student, at Kharghar bus station and beat him up after an argument over loose change

 Arguments between conductors and passengers in public transport for not having loose change are a daily occurrence.
 However, 20-year-old Rohit Shinde never expected that a similar incident would land him in hospital.

 Rohit Shinde was allegedly assaulted by NMMT conductors

 On Wednesday, after getting into an argument for not having change for Rs 2, a conductor from Navi Mumbai Municipal Transport (NMMT) assaulted Rohit and hit him with a metal box.
 The accused, identified as Siddharth Patil, got into an argument with Rohit and his friends after coming to know that they did not have the requisite change.

 An FIR has been registered against the two conductors, Achyut Mhatre (left) and Siddharth Patil

 The incident took place at around 1 pm when Rohit, along with three of his friends from Bharati Vidyapeeth College of Engineering at Kharghar, was heading to Taloja from Kharghar bus station.
 One of the victim’s friends, Vaibhav Chorghe, said, “The total sum of the ticket came up to Rs 52.